peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 >>
 ```

-8. When you have made a backup of these seed words.
-Type `confirm`.
+8. When you have made a backup of these seed words, type `confirm`.

 9. You will now see the wallet.
 Press the right arrow twice to get to the `Receive` tab.